Ornella Muti: Personal life

-In 1999 she insured her breasts for $350,000.
+In 1999, she insured her breasts for $350,000.

 In 2008, Muti introduced her own line of jewellery and subsequently opened several shops around the world.

 In 2015, the Italian court of Pordenone sentenced her to eight months in prison for having cancelled a theatrical performance following a health problem, which did not prevent her from participating in a social dinner with Vladimir Putin in Saint Petersburg in December 2010.
-She avoided prison by paying the sum of 30,000 euros to the Verdi theater as compensation.
+She avoided prison by paying 30,000 euros to the Verdi theatre as compensation.